(Aligned to Common Core, Webb’s Depth of Knowledge, and Backward Design.)

 A link to hundreds of “free to use” stories from the historic McGuffey Eclectic Readers is included.

-This product covers five categories of Story Elements:
+This product overs five categories of Informational Text:

 Post them anywhere in your room, or print the task cards for students to use in groups, in centers, or for independent writing.
 Several posters can be placed together on a board so that you can refer to them throughout the week.
 The matching task cards will help kids focus on key concepts you are emphasizing in class.

-Teacher read-alouds are important again in the reading classroom.
-They give the teacher the opportunity to model thinking aloud as the story is read.
+Teacher read-alouds of non-fiction text is important in the reading classroom.
+Informational text gives the teacher the opportunity to model thinking aloud about text structure and text features.
 These reading posters will provide a print-rich environment for your students.
 Kids will make connections between their thinking and the questions.
 They will get better at responding about reading.

 Check out other resources at my store at https://www.tes.com/teaching-resources/shop/classaroundthecorner.